-Tensions can run high when it comes time for the practice to evaluate the performance of the front-office staff in a medical practice.
-Many workers (and even some managers) will just want to get the review over with, but if you approach it correctly, you can use the performance evaluation as a jump-off toward discussing the employee’s goals and hopes for the future.
+Tensions can run high when it comes time for the practice to evaluate the performance of the front-office staff in medical practice.
+Many workers (and even some managers) will just want to get the review over with, but if you approach it correctly, you can use the performance evaluation as a jump-off toward discussing the employee's goals and hopes for the future.

-Front-office staff need consistent evaluation because the front office is one of the most important areas of the practice, as it is the patient’s first impression of the practice and the initial link between patient and physician.
+Front-office staff needs consistent evaluation because the front office is one of the most important areas of the practice, as it is the patient's first impression of the practice and the initial link between patient and physician.
 You need to know whether or not your staff is greeting patients appropriately and that they are handling patient information with privacy.
 Performance evaluations are one of the most reliable metrics to evaluate the overall effectiveness of your front-office staff.

 So check out these tips on how to optimize cooperation, and minimize desperation, in front-office performance reviews.